pickinanameainteasy/Gas-Alerts/README.md

 This tool sends alerts to your device when ETH gas prices are less than are equal to a user specified price.

 # Installing modules
 Run install_modules.bat (Windows) or install_modules.sh (Linux).
-NOTE: you must have both python and pip install for these files to work.
+NOTE: you must have both python and pip installed for these files to work.

 Alternatively, you can install requests-html and notify-run using the following commands: